 Almost needed a lie down

-These two picture reminded me of the things that count in an out door space and its nothing to do with size or $
+These two pictures so different served to remind me of what counts in an out door space and its nothing to do with size or $

 So what do these two outdoor spaces have in common thats got me all fired up

-They have what every self respecting out door space should sport
+They have what every self respecting out door space should have

 1. Exposure to the elements

 Some outdoor living area are so fortified against rain and wind and sun and God forbid a bit of dirt that you may as well be sitting inside.
-Give me fresh air and sunlight, or a night sky and a cool breeze and I’m more than happy to take my chances with a decent sized beach umbrella.
+Give me fresh air and sunlight, or a night sky and a cool breeze and I’ll take my chances in the elements with a decent sized beach umbrella.

 2. A clear purpose